bruno-sardine/Jura-Recipes/README.md

 - (Coffee House Trips) - (Filters) = $300 savings per year.
 - $2700 / $300 = 9 years for my break-even.

 BUT - I need to keep buying filters, right?
-So I'm back to spending $300 a year.
+So after my break-even period I'm still spending $300 a year on filters.
-I break even for 1 day (I think).
+I break even for exactly 1 day.
 My action plan: stick it out for 9 years, hope filter technology is better by then, sell the S8, buy a new Jura and start over.

 ###### What about J.O.E?